ChiaShengTu/Data_Mining/Exercise 2/Chia-Sheng-Tu---PS2.md

 full of defaulted loans, creating biased estimator or even selection bias.
 The bank should use random sampling data than this “case-control” designed data.

+## Problem 3: Children and hotel reservations

+**Model Building** First of all, we add some variables to the dataset for constructing our best model, then we split the data into training and testing datasets.
+Moreover, we build baseline model 1, baseline model 2, and our best model.
+We try different ways to construct a better model instead of including all variables.
+We add year and month variables for time-fixed effects.
+In addition, we add the quadratic terms for average\_daily\_rate, lead\_time, stays\_in\_week\_nights, and stays\_in\_weekend\_nights.
+This makes the effect of these variables some flexibility.
+Lastly, we exclude some variables that seem irrelevant to the number of children, which are adults, is\_repeated\_guest, previous\_bookings\_not\_canceled, previous\_cancellations, deposit\_type, and days\_in\_waiting\_list.
+After constructing our best model, we generate the confusion matrixes to compare the out-of-sample performance of these models.
+Below are the accuracies of the models, baseline 1, baseline 2, and the best model respectively.
+We could find that the accuracies of baseline 2 and the best model are quite close.
+It could mean that in this case maybe adding all variables into the regression is good enough to have a prediction.
+Both of them are better than baseline 1 apparently. **Model Validation: Step 1** In this section, we validate our best model by testing on the hotels\_val data and draw the graph of the ROC curve of this prediction using the threshold of 0.01 to 0.9.

+Below is our ROC curve for the best model.
+By observing the shape of the ROC, since the area below the line is larger than 0.5, we can say this model can predict the result at a certain level. **Model Validation:
+Step 2** In Step 2, we do 20 folds cross-validation using the hotels\_val data, and we use a sample to create random fold numbers 1 to 20 onto each data entry.
+For each fold, we store the sum of predicted bookings with children and the actual bookings with children to see how well is this model performing.

+Below is the line graph that shows the sum of predicted bookings with children and the actual bookings with children.
+The predicted values are not always close to the actual values, especially in the extreme value.
+However, it can still have a precise prediction in some folds.